Paper Overview

 - MDR Phonon Benchmark: Predicting phonon properties that test accurate second and third-order derivatives of the PES. eSEN achieved state-of-the-art results, particularly outperforming direct-force models.

-- SPICE-MACE-OFF: Standard energy and force prediction on organic molecules, demonstrating that physical plausibility design choices enhanced rather than compromised raw accuracy.
+- SPICE-MACE-OFF: Standard energy and force prediction on organic molecules, demonstrating that physical plausibility design choices enhanced raw accuracy.

 Correlation Analysis: Explicit plots of test-set energy MAE versus performance on downstream benchmarks showed weak overall correlation that becomes strong and predictive when restricted to models passing the energy conservation test.